Hero

 SwetrixWebAGPL-3.0Free$5/moCookieless analytics with performance monitoring

-• Web analytics vs product analytics — Do you just need pageviews and traffic sources, or do you need event tracking, funnels, retention, and user journeys?
+• Web analytics vs product analytics — Do you just need pageviews and traffic sources, or also event tracking, funnels, retention, and user journeys?

-• Self-hosted vs cloud — Self-hosting gives you full data control and is often free, but requires server maintenance.
-Cloud hosting is easier but costs money.
+• Self-hosted vs cloud — Self-hosting gives you full data control and is often free, but you maintain the server.
+Cloud is easier but costs money.

 • Privacy and compliance — Does the tool track without cookies?
 Is it GDPR/CCPA compliant by design?

-• Ease of setup — Some tools take minutes to deploy, others need significant DevOps work.
+• Ease of setup — Some tools deploy in minutes, others need real DevOps work.

 • Community and maintenance — Is the project actively maintained?
 How large is the community?